aleneus/dsplab/docs/source/index.rst

 * numpy
 * scipy

-What's new in 0.27
+What's new in 0.28
 ------------------

-* Add tool for playin of archive data as if they are being get in online mode.
+* Add class info of Activity in metaclass
-* Add adapter for procuding data for player.
+* Add method for getting information about class of Activity whithout creating instance
-* Add CSV data producer.
+* Add method for adding and documenting parameters of activity
-* Add Random data producer.
+* Brush activity module with pylint
-* Add examples of playing signals.
+* Some fixes

 Modules
 -------